Scobalula/SEModelViewer/README.md

 ## License / Disclaimers

-SEModelViewer is licensed under the MIT license and it and its source code is free to use and modify.
+SEModelViewer is licensed under the GPL license and it and its source code is free to use and modify under the .
 SEModelViewer comes with NO warranty, any damages caused are solely the responsibility of the user.
 See the LICENSE file for more information.

 **SEModelViewer is currently in alpha, and with that in mind, bugs, errors, you know, the bad stuff.**